 |Număr de pagini||216|

-Succinct and practical, this book will prove to be of great value to professional organizations of physicians, nurses, hospitals, and relevant government agencies.
-Lawyers representing parties with interests in Belgium will welcome this very useful guide, and academics and researchers will appreciate its comparative value as a contribution to the study of medical law in the international context.
+Succinct, scholarly, and practical, this book will prove a valuable time-saving tool for business and legal professionals alike.
+Lawyers representing parties with interests in European Union will welcome this very useful guide, and academics and researchers will appreciate its comparative value as a contribution to the study of civil procedure in the international context.